FREQUENTLY ASKED QUESTIONS

 The expectation is that the choir will rehearse the piece independently.
 Additional support from the All Souls Music team will be available depending on need and we will work closely with you in the run up to the concert.

 5. ABOUT MUSICIAN WORKSHOP

-The workshop will be led by our professional musician team.
+The workshops are led by our professional musician team.
 It is a really good way of not only connecting to cross-curricular subjects but most of all it will help prepare your pupils for the concert.
-When the Orchestra plays ‘Mars’ in the concert, it will help them connect back to the workshop they had (as well as spotting the orchestra members playing who might have taken their workshop!)
+When the Orchestra plays it helps them connect back to the workshop they had (as well as spotting the orchestra members playing who might have taken their workshop!)

-The aim of the musician workshop is to listen to ‘Mars’ from ‘The Planets’ by Holst and identify features in terms of pitch, dynamics and texture.
+The aim of the musician workshop in 2019 was to listen to ‘Mars’ from ‘The Planets’ by Holst and identify features in terms of pitch, dynamics and texture.
 In groups, create a piece of music that helps tell the story of the Israelites in slavery by using pitch, dynamics and texture (specifically ostinato) and then perform it to the rest of the class.